 For 12 years prior to coming to Iowa, Pughe was Director of Exhibitions for The Fine Arts Museums of San Francisco (the de Young Museum and California Palace of the Legion of Honor Museum) where she helped amazing teams produce major exhibitions along with small scholarly shows and manage the permanent collection galleries.
 She also worked for 7 years at The Lawrence Hall of Sciences, a children’s museum and learning center that is part of the University of California at Berkeley.

 Pughe enjoys building displays and miniature tableaus for the Iowa City Library, University of Iowa Hospitals, and the Imagination Station.
 She is currently working on a collaborative project of a Miniature Natural History Museum and Laboratory with Diorama Divas: Angela Zirbes, Emily Buck, Xin Xu, and Stella Schultz.
-She is also finishing a novel about the natural world and a group of young women who are similarly making a miniature museum titled The Country Where I Solved My Discontent.
+She is recently finished a novel about the natural world and a group of young women who are similarly making a miniature museum titled The Country Where I Solved My Discontent.

 Pughe is working on a second book titled A Different Acquaintance.